couchbaselabs/dcp-documentation/upr_design_spec.md

 ## How UPR clients and ep-engine handshake

 1. An UPR client makes a connection.
 2. The UPR client sends the partition numbers for the partitions it wants to stream, the allowable states (active, replica, dead, pending), it also sends an identifier for what and who it is in the form of "%what%:%who%".
-The indentifier is so the server can track stats and differentiate between replica, indexer, xdcr etc in it's stat tracking.
+The identifier is so the server can track stats and differentiate between replica, indexer, xdcr etc in it's stat tracking.
 3. ep-engine then sends the failover log for each partition it owns
 4. For each partition it wishes to stream, the client sends to the server partition number. expected state of active or replica, and latest failover ID and start seq number.
 5. For any partition the server doesn't own, is in the wrong state, or has too high a seq # or the wrong current failover ID, it sends a error to the client.
 The client is expected to disconnect, reload the client map and start back on step 1.